 The screwdriver itself is equipped with a magnetic tip, useful for both pulling screws out and for lining them up with the hole, and the flexible extension rod allows you to adjust the length of the screwdriver depending on the size of the object you’re working on.

 This kit also comes with an assortment of other useful tools, like a utility knife, three precision tweezers, a 6-inch ruler, and much more.
 For those who might worry about paying for pieces you’ll never end up using, XOOL also makes smaller, cheaper sets, available in a 58-piece set and a 22-piece set.

-Best Precision Set: Husky 8-in-1 Precision Slotted and Phillips Screwdriver
+Best Precision Set: Husky 8-in-1 Precision Screwdriver Set

 Includes all the common precision sizes